 Prerequisite: MAT 075 and MAT 086 or MAT 098 with grades of "C" or higher.
-(One year of high school geometry with a passing grade will satisfy the MAT 075 prerequisite requirement.) fall
+(One year of high school geometry with a passing grade will satisfy the MAT 075 prerequisite requirement.)

 A course designed for the prospective elementary teacher.
 Emphasis on problem solving, structure, meanings, relationships, and types of thinking in mathematics.
 Topics include development of the whole number, integer, and rational systems, sets, logic, functions, and the use of manipulatives.
 Limited Transfer - See advisor for more information.
+Limited Transfer - See advisor for more information.